PostHog/posthog.com/contents/tutorials/framer-analytics.md

 ## Customizing components with feature flags

 Similarly, we can use [feature flags](/docs/feature-flags) in our custom code components.
+Feature flags are useful for conditionally showing (or hiding) components based on a rollout percentage and properties.
+For example, we can use a flag to show or hide our custom event button on the homepage

 To do this, first, go to the [feature flag tab](https://app.posthog.com/feature_flags) in PostHog.
 Click "New feature flag," enter a key (I choose `framer-example`), fill out the details, set release conditions to roll out to 100% of users, and click "Save."

 Back in Framer, we can edit our button component to check the feature flag and disappear if `false`.
 In the code for `CaptureButton`, import `useEffect` and `useState`, set up a state for `isButtonEnabled` then set that state based on what `window.posthog.isFeatureEnabled("framer-example")` returns.
 Add a check for `isButtonEnabled` to show the button.